IlluminatePossibilities/TheGlobalVariables/README.md

 ### c.
 Technology Proposal Summary

-A technology solution that serves the purpose of enhancing visibility, support, and collaboration of non-profits serving similar needs in the community and operate as a candidate case management platform.
+A technology solution that serves the purpose of enhancing visibility, support, and collaboration of non-profits serving similar needs in the community and operates as a candidate case management platform.

 ---